-- 46.1 Video files must have correct date and time stamp. - 46.2 Video cards must be empty at beginning of each official on track session. - Video cards of all impounded cars must be removed by one team member, the video content may be copied to a laptop while in the impound area, and the card must be turned in to the Drop Off box immediately after.
-Competitors are required to submit video cards to the Stewards of the meet within 15 minutes of the end of each session.
+- 46.1 Video files must have correct date and time stamp. - 46.2 Video cards must be empty at beginning of each official on track session. - 46.3 Video cards of all impounded cars must be removed by one team member, the video content may be copied to a laptop while in the impound area, and the card must be turned in to the Drop Off box immediately after.
+Competitors are required to submit video cards to the Stewards of the Meeting within 15 minutes of the end of each session.
+If there is an issue with the video content, the team member must notify a Championship tech official or steward immediately.
+Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until parc fermé has been lifted. - 46.4 For cars not in impound, one team member must remove video card from camera while in parc fermé, the video content may be copied to a laptop while in the parc fermé area, and immediately turn the video card into the Drop Off box.
+Competitors are required to submit video cards to the Stewards of the Meeting within 15 minutes of the end of each session.
 If there is an issue with the video content, the team member must notify an SCCA tech official or steward immediately.
-Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until Parc Fermé has been lifted. - 46.4 For cars not in impound, one team member must remove video card from camera while in Parc Fermé, the video content may be copied to a laptop while in the Parc Fermé area, and immediately turn the video card into the Drop Off box.
-Competitors are required to submit video cards to the Stewards of the meet within 15 minutes of the end of each session.
-If there is an issue with the video content, the team member must notify an SCCA tech official or steward immediately.
-Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until Parc Fermé has been lifted.

-- 46.5 Teams must provide a minimum of three 16 GB video cards per car. - 46.6 Video cards must be in adapter and labeled with car number as shown.
-Stickers are available at the SCCA Pro Racing trailer.
+Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until parc fermé has been lifted. - 46.5 Teams must provide a minimum of three 16 GB video cards per car. - 46.6 Video cards must be SD-sized or in an SD-sized adapter and labeled with number as shown.Stickers are available at the Championship trailer.

-46.8 Turn In & Pick Up
+- 46.7 SD Card must be named with Championship and car number. - 46.8 Turn In & Pick Up

-Drop Off box for video cards will be at the SCCA Pro Racing trailer.
-Cards must be placed in slot corresponding to car number within 15 minutes after each official session.
+Drop Off box for video cards will be at the Championship trailer.
+Cards must be placed in slot corresponding to car number within 15 minutes after each official session.Announcements w channels when car after testing, pract Bick Up hoves will